You may visit our Postgraduate Website to view the postgraduate programme information, admission requirements and application deadlines.

 To complete the acceptance procedures, you need to login your application account to accept the offer through the system

 AND pay the acceptance fee and upload the payment proof before the deadline.
+Also, you are required to apply for official transcripts, language test reports, and other supporting documents to be sent directly to the University from the issuing universities / authorities.
 Details can be found here:

 How to Accept an Admission Offer and Guidelines on Online Offer Acceptance.